gagneurlab/ALS-kaggle/README.md

     |   ├── scripts        <- Scripts to be run during pipeline execution
     |   └── Snakefile      <- Snakefile with all the Snakemake rules
     |
+    ├── environment.yml   <- Conda environment for reproducing the pipeline
+    |
-    ├── environment.yml   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io